Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Conclusions

 \section{Conclusions}

-This paper addresses the critical yet under-explored problem of personalized question answering. we propose \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, a novel approach that models the LLM's thinking process as a Markov Decision Process (MDP) during test time.
-By enabling the exploration of multiple thinking pathways and aggregating diverse responses, \textit{\rmdpwithsearchshort} effectively captures user preferences to generate highly personalized answers.
-Our experimental results on \textit{\datasetshort} demonstrate that \textit{\rmdpwithsearchshort} achieves substantial improvements over baseline methods, with performance gains of up to 13.1\%.
+This paper addresses the critical yet under-explored problem of personalized question answering. we propose \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, a novel approach that models the LLM's thinking process as an MDP during test time.
+By enabling the exploration of multiple thinking pathways and aggregating diverse responses, \textit{\rmdpwithsearchshort} effectively captures user preferences to generate personalized answers.
+Our results on \textit{\datasetshort} demonstrate that \textit{\rmdpwithsearchshort} achieves substantial improvements over baseline methods, with performance gains of up to 10.8\%.
 Furthermore, human evaluation confirms the effectiveness of our approach, showing a strong user preference over existing baselines.
-This paper focuses solely on personalized question answering; however \rmdpwithsearch is a general framework and future work can explore the potential of \rmdpwithsearch for long-form text generation tasks beyond personalization.
+This paper focuses solely on personalized question answering; however \rmdpwithsearch is a general framework and future work can explore the potential of \rmdpwithsearch for long-form text generation beyond personalization.